thomasgurry/amplicon_sequencing_pipeline/doc_rtd/source/preparing-dataset.rst

 FASTQ sequence header, ``BARCODES_MODE`` should be 1. ``BARCODES_MODE``
 defaults to 2.

-See Case 1 in Section [sec:case1] for an example.
+See `Case 1: raw FASTQ file of 16S sequences, still includes primers and barcodes`_ for an example.

 Sometimes, the ’raw’ data has already had primers and barcodes removed but still has all samples in the same FASTQ file.
 In this case,